2021-10-03: Addendum added below on so-called "Gottesdienst" teaching.

 "Because… the Apology calls the papacy also a part of the kingdom of Antichrist, and the Apology is just as much a confession of our church as the Smalcald Articles, we combine both passages, explain the more general by the more specific, and say: the pope or the papacy is the right Antichrist."

 To this Walther commented: "A clumsier sophistry has hardly ever been made."
-[See also Walther's Eastern District essay of 1870 (in English) here.]
+[See also Walther's the Eastern District essay of 1870, with Walther present, (in English) here.]
+[2024-11-28: undated info on authorship.]

 What is the greatest impediment to a resurgence of true Lutheranism in the world today?
 It is the Lutheran church body that teaches